alchemical-lich/alchemical-lich.github.io/_posts/2022-11-26-cyborg-shadowrun.md

 PVNKS start with maximum HP and there are modified dying rules (see below).

 ## Skills
 CY_BORG has no skill system, but skills play an integral role in Shadowrun.
-Here are two options for dealing with skills.

-### Failed Careers as Skills
+### Failed Careers
-PVNKS start with a failed career that defines their pre-existing skills and knowledge.
+PVNKS start with a failed career that defines some of their pre-existing skills and knowledge.
 Make one up, roll on the table below, or look at the NPC Role table on p.116.

 | **D20** | Career|